 I thought this book was so much fun!
 I love the way the performers chip in to help and appreciate each other’s contributions.
 The book is just silly enough to capture early readers’ attention and M. Sarah Klise‘s illustrations do a lot to enhance the story.
 Each book in the Three-Ring Rascals series stands alone but once you read one, you’ll want to read them all.
 Pick up The Circus Goes to Sea for the early readers in your life!

-For more children’s books reviews, go to Booking Mama’s feature, Kid Konnection.
+I will link this up to Booking Mama’s Saturday feature, Kid Konnection.
 If you’d like to participate in Kid Konnection and share a post about anything related to children’s books (picture, middle grade, or young adult) from the past week, leave a comment as well as a link on her site.

-My friend Julie sent me this book.
+I won this book from Algonquin Books.
 I am an Indiebound Affiliate.